-GLS comes with lower body cladding that runs from the front bumper, around the fenders and along the lower edges of the doors, to the rear bumper.
+The SE comes with lower body cladding that runs from the front bumper, around the fenders and along the lower edges of the doors, to the rear bumper.
 Finished in matte black, the cladding is not too obtrusive.
-Limited features a monochromatic look, with body-color cladding as well as the same body-color mirrors and door handles as the GLS.
+Limited features a monochromatic look, with body-color cladding as well as the same body-color mirrors and door handles as the SE.

-All models come with 16-inch alloy wheels; although the wheels on GLS and Limited are more intricately styled.
+All models come with 16-inch alloy wheels; although the wheels on SE and Limited are more intricately styled.
 A roof rack and tinted windows are also standard on all models.

 Even though Tucson is not intended for serious off-road driving, it does have relatively short front and rear overhangs for improved clearance.
 This is largely thanks to the Tucson's long wheelbase, fractionally longer than that of the Honda CR-V or Ford Escape, even though both of those vehicles are several inches longer overall.
 Tucson's longer wheelbase and shorter overhangs is a sign of superior design.
 The Tucson also has a relatively wide track, which helps improve its stability.

 InteriorThere's nothing cheap or spartan about the interior of the Hyundai Tucson, although it won't be mistaken for a luxury vehicle.
-Trim accents are matte black in the GL, bright metallic in GLS and Limited.
-The GLS comes with brightly colored cloth seats that some people find too gaudy, while others like the pattern as it brightens up the interior.
+Trim accents are matte black in the GLS and metalgrain in SE and Limited.
+The SE comes with brightly colored cloth seats that some people find too gaudy, while others like the pattern as it brightens up the interior.